Buying Cross country skis

 In comparison, if you buy too soft cross country skis, you will experience the opposite.
-You will get an amazing grip, but you will experience an extremely bad glide, because the underfoot wax zone will be pressed too much and constantly down in the snow.
-This therefore emphasises the importance of finding cross country skis with the correct amount of camber.
+You will get an amazing grip, but you will experience an extremely bad glide because the underfoot wax zone will be pressed too much and constantly down in the snow.
+This, therefore, emphasises the importance of finding cross country skis with the correct amount of camber.

 Cross country skis - SKATING

 Cross country skis for skating can be defined by their long glide zone.
 This kind of cross country skiing is known for a long glide and no grip.
 Cross country skating skis also comes with a high amount of camber and with a shorter design, compared to classic cross country skis.
 Therefore, it’s again important to choose the right amount of camber, to get an optimal experience.
-The cross country skating style can be compared to the movements and feeling of rollerskating.
+The cross country skating style can be compared to the movements and the feeling of rollerskating.

 Cross country skis - BACKCOUNTRY

 Backcountry cross country skis are created with a wide ski design, which makes them optimal for cross country skiing outside the tracks.
-Because of this, backcountry skis are suitable in both soft and on hard/icy snow.
+Because of this, backcountry skis are suitable in both soft and hard/icy snow.

 As with classic cross country skis, we recommend you to choose backcountry skis around 20 cm taller than yourself.